DistributedEstimator: Distributed Training of Quantum Neural Networks via Circuit Cutting: Background

-These abstractions are convenient, but they also make performance failure modes more predictable: (i) the number of circuit evaluations grows with the estimator variance and the optimiser’s query complexity, (ii) the aggregation step becomes unavoidable for training and reconstruction, and (iii) the effective critical path may be dominated by orchestration and reduction rather than by raw quantum execution \cite{Schuld2019Gradients,Temme2017ErrorMitigation,Endo2021QEM}.
-Our paper explicitly treats this as a distributed systems problem: we measure and attribute overheads across pipeline stages rather than assuming “quantum time” is the only knob that matters.
+Near-term applications consume quantum hardware through an expectation-value interface: a parameterised circuit and observable(s) yield an estimate with finite-sample variance.
+Modern stacks formalise this as first-class execution units~\cite{JavadiAbhari2024Qiskit,QiskitPrimitives,Bergholm2018PennyLane,Broughton2020TFQ}.
+These abstractions make performance failure modes predictable: circuit evaluations grow with estimator variance and optimiser query complexity, aggregation is unavoidable, and the critical path may be dominated by orchestration and reduction rather than raw quantum execution~\cite{Schuld2019Gradients,Temme2017ErrorMitigation,Endo2021QEM}.
+We explicitly treat this as a distributed systems problem, measuring and attributing overheads across pipeline stages.